cebartling/test-driven/spring-boot/webflux-tdd-demo/README.md

 - The `@DynamicPropertySource` is a method-level annotation for integration tests that need to add properties with dynamic values to the `Environment`'s set of `PropertySources`.
   This annotation and its supporting infrastructure were originally designed to allow properties from Testcontainers-based tests to be exposed easily to Spring integration tests.

+Below is an example of the annotations usage:

 ```java
 @Testcontainers
 @ExtendWith(SpringExtension.class)